whisper-eth-brussel/.github/profile/README.md

 6. [Conclusion](#conclusion)

 ## 1. Introduction
-Wisper is a p2p chatting application that enables to create chat rooms without needing a trusted chat application by creating a private local blockchain among users.
-Communication protocol can be Wi-Fi (even though there is no internet connection on the network) , Bluetooth or any other alternative.
-Every time a user joins a chat, they establish p2p connection by getting every node on the chain and introducing themselves to them and start communicating.
-Wisper doesnt store any data.
-Its all client side.
+Wisper is a p2p chatting application that enables creating chat rooms without needing a trusted chat application by creating a private local blockchain among users.
+Communication protocol can be Wi-Fi (even though there is no internet connection on the network and trusting your ISP), Bluetooth or any other method.
+Every time a user joins a chat, they establish a p2p connection by connecting every node on the chain and introducing themselves to them and start communicating.
+Wisper doesn't store any data.
+It's all client side.

 ## 2. Problem We Solve
  Blockchains are only working with a proper internet connection, private blockchains are on the agenda, Adrian Brink, Cofounder of Anoma and Namada just made a speech about public networks are not that relieble when there is ongoing crisis such as war, disaster etc. There are lots of use cases for private local blockchains, and it they can solve so many problems if implemented.